Jerome Ritz, M.D.

 Harvard Medical School

-Studies from our laboratory have also focused on the role of regulatory T cells (Treg) after HSCT.
+The group has also focused on the role of regulatory T cells (Treg) after HSCT.
 Treg are known to play a critical role in immune tolerance and deficiencies of Treg contribute to the development of autoimmune diseases.
-Studies from our laboratory found that patients with chronic GVHD were deficient in Treg and the inability to reconstitute normal numbers of Treg after transplant helps explain the inability of some patients to become tolerant to their own tissues.
+Studies from the Ritz lab showed that patients with chronic GVHD were deficient in Treg and the inability to reconstitute normal numbers of Treg after transplant helps explain the inability of some patients to become tolerant to their own tissues.
 These findings also suggested that enhancement of Treg might restore immune tolerance and control GVHD.
-This was recently confirmed in clinical trials showing that administration of low doses of IL-2, a critical cytokine required for maintenance of Treg, resulted in the selective expansion of Treg and significant clinical improvement in approximately 50% of patients with active chronic GVHD.
+This was confirmed in clinical trials showing that administration of low doses of IL-2, a critical cytokine required for maintenance of Treg, resulted in the selective expansion of Treg and significant clinical improvement in approximately 50% of patients with active chronic GVHD.

 Dr. Ritz is Executive Director of the Connell-O'Reilly Cell Manipulation Core Facility (CMCF) and a Professor of Medicine at Harvard Medical School.
 The CMCF provides hematopoietic stem cells for patients who are undergoing hematopoietic stem cell transplantation and manufactured cellular products of various types for patients enrolled on clinical trials evaluating novel cellular therapies for cancer.
 Dr. Ritz is a member of the Executive Committee of the Dana-Farber/Harvard Cancer Center and the Associate Director for Core Facilities at DF/HCC.
 He is a Co-Director of the Cancer Vaccine Center at the Dana-Farber Cancer Institute and a member of the Executive Committee of the Harvard Stem Cell Institute.
 Dr. Ritz's current laboratory research focuses on immune reconstitution after hematopoietic stem cell transplantation, cellular therapies and immunotherapy of cancer.